IS Attack On Syria Army Bus Kills 26 Soldiers: Monitor - UrduPoint

 IS "members targeted a military bus" in Deir Ezzor province on Thursday, said the Syrian Observatory for Human Rights.

-"The number of dead has risen to 26" soldiers, it said, revising an earlier toll of 23 and calling it the extremists' deadliest attack on government forces this year.
+"The number of dead has risen to 26" soldiers, it said, calling it the extremists' deadliest attack on government forces this year.

+The militants surrounded the bus in the desert near Mayadeen in Deir Ezzor province and opened fire, the Observatory added.

+Eleven other soldiers were wounded, with some in critical condition, said the Britain-based group which relies on a network of sources inside Syria.